"You don't get to choose what happens to you in this life, but you do get to choose how you respond, and that makes all the difference in the world"

-- GED classes are held in the mornings, afternoons, and evenings.
+- GED classes are held in the mornings, afternoons, evenings, and Saturdays.

-- Classes are offered at a variety of settings, including UCC's main campus, the Woolley Center in Roseburg, the South County Center in Tri City, and Glide High School.
+- Classes are offered at a variety of settings, including UCC's main campus, the Woolley Center in Roseburg, South County in Tri City, and Glide High School.

 How do I start?

 To help you get the best start possible, UCC provides a free orientation to help you build skills, set goals, and determine the best classes for you.
-GED orientations are offered at the Woolley Center in Roseburg, UCC's South County Campus in Tri City, and on the main campus of UCC.
+GED orientations are offered at the Woolley Center in Roseburg and UCC's South County Campus in Tri City.

 Sign up for Orientation!

-New orientations for ABE/GED or Adult High School Diploma take place twice per term.
+New orientations for GED or Skill Review take place twice per term.
 For scheduling, please call:

 1634 W. Harvard Ave., Roseburg